teaching-data-science/intro2ml/chapters/chapter01.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-04-basics-modelsandlearners"> This chapter introduces the notions of learners and models.
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-04-basics-modelsandlearners"> This Section introduces the concepts of learners and models.
 In a nutshell, a "model" maps features to predictions, and a "learner" takes a training set and gives back a model.</a>
   </p>
 </section>